 - Field Labels

 *Field Labels are used at the session level and will factor in during data collection and reporting.

 - Label for the guided interaction's first slide (Welcome)

 - Prompt text for the Welcome slide (Thank you for calling in...)

 *The only field on this slide is a Paragraph field.
 The purpose is to show text that will be read by the agent.
 There is no input required on this slide.
 For a complete list of all available fields and their descriptions, please see the section titled Fields.

-Things you can do on all slides in the script during Preview Mode:
+Things you can do on all slides in the guided interaction during Preview Mode:

 a) moves backwards to the previous slide (unless on Slide 1)